Ceres Wild tags. Important: We have a different guide for Ceres Ranch and Ceres Rancher tags.

 Click Save

-3. Configure the Default Device Group with the Outbound Configuration created for this connection.
+Configure the Device Group with the Outbound Configuration created for this connection.

 Next Steps